On the Interpolation Effect of Score Smoothing in Diffusion Models: Introduction

-To address these questions, our work draws inspiration from observations by \citet{scarvelis2023closed, aithal2024understanding} that smoothing the ESF allows DMs to generate samples that interpolate among the training data.
-Building upon prior works on deep learning theory \citep{savarese2019infinite, ongie2020multivariate, chizat2020implicit} and focusing on simple setups with fixed training set configurations, we argue that NNs indeed tend to learn smoother versions of the ESF and mathematically derive how this \emph{biases the denoising dynamics to generate data samples that interpolate the training set along the relevant subspace} (dubbed the ``\emph{interpolation effect}'').
-Our main technical contributions are thus three-fold: \begin{enumerate} \item We give theoretical and empirical evidence that regularized two-layer ReLU NNs tend to approximately learn a smoothed version of the ESF (named the ``Smoothed PL-ESF'').
-The theory is based on analyzing a non-parametric variational problem involving the score matching loss and a non-smoothness penalty known as equivalent to NN regularization. \item Through analytical solutions, we derive how the denoising dynamics under the Smoothed PL-ESF produces a non-singular density that interpolates the training set.
-In particular, when the training data lie in a one-dimensional ($1$-D) subspace, the denoising dynamics is able to recover the underlying subspace without collapsing onto the training set. \item We empirically demonstrate that denoising dynamics driven by NN-learned SF exhibits the interpolation effect, including in settings with simple nonlinear data and without explicit regularization in NN training. \end{enumerate} Together, these results shed light on how score smoothing can be an important link for understanding how NN-based DMs avoid memorization.
+Our work takes inspiration from an interesting proposal by \citet{scarvelis2023closed} that smoothing the score function can make a DM generate samples at barycenters of the training data.
+In this work, we argue that regularization effects in NN training \emph{naturally} cause it to learn a smoothed version of the ESF.
+Then, we show quantitatively how a smoothed ESF leads the denoising dynamics to generate samples that interpolate the training data along the data subspace, which can be considered a simplest form of meaningful creativity.
+Our main contributions are as follows: \begin{enumerate} \item We show theoretically that regularized two-layer ReLU NNs tend to approximately learn a smoothed version of the ESF (named the ``Smoothed PL-ESF'').
+We focus on a simple setup with uniformly-spaced training data and prove the result by analyzing a non-parametric variational problem involving the score matching loss and a non-smoothness penalty known as equivalent to NN regularization; \item Through analytical solutions of the denoising dynamics, we show that a DM equipped with the Smoothed PL-ESF produces a non-singular density that interpolates the training set.
+In particular, when the training data lie in a one-dimensional ($1$-D) subspace, the denoising dynamics is able to recover the underlying subspace without collapsing onto the training set. \item Through numerical experiments, including in multi-dimensional and nonlinear settings, we validate empirically that (1) neural networks tend to learn smoothed versions of the ESF either with or without explicit regularization in training, and (2) this score smoothing effect leads the denoising dynamics to generate samples that interpolate the training data. \end{enumerate} Together, these results shed light on how score smoothing can be an important causal link for understanding how NN-based DMs avoid memorization.